Spacefox95/holbertonschool-higher_level_programming/python-everything_is_object/README.md

 8. **Understanding memory management** - Explore Python's handling of mutable and immutable types in functions.
 ...

-This project is designed to strengthen your understanding of Python's object model and enhance your programming skills through practical tasks and examples.
+This project is designed to strengthen my understanding of Python's object model and enhance my programming skills through practical tasks and examples.

 ---